 In 2009, my dad received an email from Ron Barney, who was then with the Joseph Smith Papers project, asking if he thought I would be interested in applying for a job with the project.
 I knew of the great reputation of the project and was looking to bring my family back to Utah, so I applied and was fortunate enough to be hired.
 I started working with the project in August 2010.

-Kurt Manwaring: You received your Ph.D. from Washington State University.
-Did you have any mentors while pursuing your doctorate that continue to influence the way you think about history?
+Did Matt Godfrey have any mentors while pursuing your doctorate that continue to influence the way he thinks about history?

 Matt Godfrey: Yes.
 One of the primary fields for my doctorate was public history, and I worked closely with Dr. Orlan Svingen, who oversaw the public history program at Washington State.

 Orlan really opened my eyes to how important it is to produce history that speaks not just to academics but to the general public as well.
 He trained me well in public history methodology and introduced me to the world of consulting, which led to my job at HRA.

 Orlan did nothing with Mormon history, but his emphasis on addressing the general public has been very influential for me in thinking about the Joseph Smith Papers and its importance to both scholars and church members.

 What does Matt Godfrey most remember about his first months with the Joseph Smith Papers?

 Matt Godfrey: I was hired by the project at a time when it was going through a transitional phase.
 Instead of relying on academics at BYU to edit Joseph Smith’s papers, the project was hiring PhDs who would work for the Church History Department and produce the content internally.